bedrin/awesome-dell-xps-7590/README.md

 RAID-0 while possible won't give you any speed improvements due to saturation of PCIe bus as well - https://www.youtube.com/watch?v=DWBvDt96ZTc

+While laptop has 2 M2 slots, it makes sense to use single SSD unless you need a lot of storage - it would allow to minimise power draw, heat and weight.
+If you plan to install new Windows on new drive while having the other one connected (like I did) Windows would reuse existing UEFI partition.
+Make sure to disconnect old drive while installing Windows and connect it back for transfering the data.

 ## Memory

 Even if Dell states that 64Gb is only supported on certain models, in fact it does work not only on XPS series but also on Inspiron / Vostro series.